redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 Putting data directly into storage is the easiest to make information accessible to smart contracts.
 However, the convenience comes at a high price, as the storage access is the most costly operation in [EVM](https://ethereum.github.io/yellowpaper/paper.pdf) (20k gas for 256bit word ~ $160k for 1Mb checked 30/08/2021) making it prohibitively expensive to use.

-Flash storage implements an alternative design of providing data to smart contracts.
+`redstone-flash-storage` implements an alternative design of providing data to smart contracts.
 Instead of constantly persisting data on EVM storage, the information is brought on-chain only when needed (**on-demand fetching**).
 Until that moment, the data remains available in the [Arweave](https://www.arweave.org/) blockchain where data providers are incentivised to keep information accurate and up to date.
 Data is transferred to EVM via a mechanism based on a [meta-transaction pattern](https://medium.com/@austin_48503/ethereum-meta-transactions-90ccf0859e84) and the information integrity is verified on-chain through signature checking.

 #### How it works
 ##### Data packing (off-chain data encoding)